 Method callbacks are invoked when a Method node is called.
-The callback parameter given in the node creation (opcua add Method) must have proper list format and gets the following parameters appended prior to invocation: the object node identifier, the method node identifier, and zero or more parameters as decribed in the input argument list at creation time of the Method node.
-The callback must return a single value which is converted to the respective OPC/UA data value according to the output argument information at creation of the Method node.
-Multiple output arguments are not supported.
-The same rule regarding the TCL_BREAK return code as described in section Data Source Callbacks is applied to support array results.
+The callback parameter given in the node creation (opcua add Method) must have proper list format and gets the following parameters appended prior to invocation: the object node identifier, the method node identifier, and a list of type names derived from the method's output arguments.
+This list may be used in the method's implementation to form the result.
+The callback must return a single value which must be a list with the same number of items of the output argument's type list.
+Each item gets converted to the respective OPC/UA data value according to the output argument information of the Method node.
+I.e. for simple types, a list item may be a single integer e.g. for a single UInt16, a list of integers for an array of UInt16's, a single dict for a structure type, or a list of dicts for an array of structured types.